taylandogan/notter-vscode/README.md

 - `notter.projectSourceFolder`: Full path of the source folder that you want Notter to work on.

-- `notter.username`: Username that will be shown next to a TODO

-- `notter.email`: Email that uniquely identifies the creator of TODO.

-Note that both username and email are only saved in the sqlite database file that is created under /.notter once Notter is initialized for a project.

 ## Release Notes

 To be updated...